npruehs/tome-editor/README.md

 ## Features

-* Import of arbitrary data field definitions including constraints
+* Creating data field definitions including constraints
+* Editing record values conveniently with tooltips and validation
 * Arbitrary output data formats through templates
+* Splitting data up into multiple files for improved collaboration

+### In Development (subject to change)

 * Hierarchical record structure
-* Splitting data up into multiple files for improved collaboration
 * Data import from various sources such as Microsoft Excel
 * Export and import of localization tables as CSV and TMX
 * Command-line support for easy integration into CI and other tool chains